MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Get-MgBetaDriveItemPermission.md

 ## SYNOPSIS
 Return the effective sharing permission for a particular permission resource.
 Effective permissions of an item can come from two sources: permissions set directly on the item itself or permissions that are inherited from the item's ancestors.
-Callers can differentiate if the permission is inherited or not by checking the inheritedFrom property.\nThis property is an ItemReference resource referencing the ancestor that the permission is inherited from.
+Callers can differentiate if the permission is inherited or not by checking the inheritedFrom property.This property is an ItemReference resource referencing the ancestor that the permission is inherited from.

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Get-MgDriveItemPermission](/powershell/module/Microsoft.Graph.Files/Get-MgDriveItemPermission?view=graph-powershell-1.0)